Aneet Padda

 Aneet Padda (born 13 October 2002) is an Indian actress who works in Hindi films and series.
-She began her career with a brief role in the drama Salaam Venky (2022) and had her first lead role as a member of a boarding school in the Amazon Prime Video series Big Girls Don't Cry (2024).
-Padda had her breakthrough as a songwriter diagnosed with early-onset Alzheimer's in Mohit Suri's romantic drama Saiyaara (2025), for which she earned wider recognition.
+She began her career with a brief role in the drama Salaam Venky (2022) and had her first lead role in the Amazon Prime Video series Big Girls Don't Cry (2024).
+Her breakthrough came with her role as a songwriter diagnosed with early-onset Alzheimer's in Mohit Suri's romantic drama Saiyaara (2025), which earned her wider recognition and several accolades for Best Actress.

 Early life and education

 Padda was born on 13 October 2002 in Amritsar, Punjab, India.
 She completed her schooling from the Spring Dale Senior School in Amritsar.
-As of November 2025, Padda is studying for her bachelor's degree, majoring in political science with a minor in English from the Jesus and Mary College of the University of Delhi and will complete final exams in December and January 2026.
+Padda has a bachelor's degree, majoring in political science with a minor in English from the Jesus and Mary College of the University of Delhi.

-Padda has stated that her desire to pursue acting came from performing in a play as a child, having not previously been particularly interested in cinema.
+As a child, Padda featured in a play that kindled her interest in acting, having not previously been particularly interested in cinema.
 She has recalled a lack of support from her father, who had once aspired to be an actor himself.
 During the COVID-19 pandemic, Padda said she had sent over 50 cold emails to production companies in an effort to secure work, but soon realised that this was typically handled by casting agencies.
 She was subsequently hired for a coffee advertisement.

-Whilst studying for her undergraduate degree in Delhi, Padda began modelling in advertisements, doing ad campaigns, with a textile ad shot in Chandigarh being one of her earliest assignments.
-She would often travel to Mumbai and Chandigarh, for auditions, while managing her college assignments simultaneously.
+While studying for her undergraduate degree in Delhi, Padda began modelling in advertisements, dividing her time between Mumbai and Chandigarh for professional commitments and Delhi for her studies, with one of her earliest assignments being a textile ad shot in Chandigarh.

-Career and media image
+Career

 Padda began her acting career with a brief role in Salaam Venky (2022), a drama about euthanasia in which she played the love interest of Vishal Jethwa's character.
-Writing for The Hindu, Shilpa Nair acknowledged her appearance as "noteworthy".
+The Hindu's Shilpa Nair was appreciative of her appearance in the film.
 In 2024, Padda had her first lead role in Nitya Mehra's Amazon Prime Video series Big Girls Don't Cry, a coming-of-age drama centred around a friend group who attend a boarding school.
 She played Roohi, a member of the group struggling to cope with the strained relationship between her parents.
 Padda wrote, composed and sang an original track for the series, titled "Masoom".
-Despite mixed reception towards the series overall, the performances of the ensemble were positively received by critics.
+Despite disliking the series, a critic for The New Indian Express found Padda and her co-star Afrah Sayed to be the highlights among the ensemble.
 Padda has since credited Mehra for her support when she moved from Delhi to Mumbai to pursue a career in acting.